Logo

 Science of Seeing: Essays on Nature from Zygote Quarterly

-Welcome to the first in a series of books that showcases writings from Zygote Quarterly magazine.
-The Science of Seeing collects firsthand reports from the field by ZQ columnist Adelheid Fischer.
-Whether tromping across the slopes of the Mount St. Helens volcano, bending into a listening crouch in the night-time desert, or peering into an ephemeral pool, Fischer compounds our awe for the natural world and deepens our admiration for the men and women who study it.
+Welcome to the first in a series of books that showcases writings fromĀ Zygote QuarterlyĀ magazine.Ā The Science of SeeingĀ collects firsthand reports from the field byĀ ZQĀ columnist Adelheid Fischer.
+Whether tromping across the slopes of the Mount St. Helens volcano, bending into a listening crouch in the night-time desert, or peering into an ephemeral pool, Fischer compounds our awe for the natural world and deepens our admiration for the men and women who study it. ā€œOnce you meet the stars of these essays—outrageously tactile moles, volcano-healing spiders, old-growth forests that hide in plain sight, and deserts that sparkle at dawn—you’ll never watch nor see the natural world in the same way again.
+Adelheid Fischer’s singular voice will make you feel you have stumbled upon a memento box filled with thank you notes for all the natural world has given her.
+Welcome to the poetry of gratitude.ā€

 Sapiens: A Brief History of Humankind

-, Dr Yuval Noah Harari spans the whole of human history, from the very first humans to walk the earth to the radical – and sometimes devastating – breakthroughs of the Cognitive, Agricultural and Scientific Revolutions.
+100,000 years ago, at least six human species inhabited the earth.
+Today there is just one.
+Us.
+Homo sapiens.
+How did our species succeed in the battle for dominance?
+Why did our foraging ancestors come together to create cities and kingdoms?
+How did we come to believe in gods, nations and human rights; to trust money, books and laws; and to be enslaved by bureaucracy, timetables and consumerism?
+And what will our world be like in the millennia to come?
+InĀ Sapiens , Dr Yuval Noah Harari spans the whole of human history, from the very first humans to walk the earth to the radical – and sometimes devastating – breakthroughs of the Cognitive, Agricultural and Scientific Revolutions.
 Drawing on insights from biology, anthropology, paleontology and economics, he explores how the currents of history have shaped our human societies, the animals and plants around us, and even our personalities.
 Have we become happier as history has unfolded?
 Can we ever free our behaviour from the heritage of our ancestors?
 And what, if anything, can we do to influence the course of the centuries to come?
+Bold, wide-ranging and provocative, Sapiens challenges everything we thought we knew about being human: our thoughts, our actions, our power ... and our future.

 Book